 [Scientists] point to a University of Michigan study that followed 1,000 students for six weeks.
 The students were divided into three groups: those who wore masks, those who wore masks and used hand sanitizer, and those who did neither.
-The two groups who used masks reported 10 percent to 50 percent fewer cold symptoms than the group that took neither preventative measure.
+The two groups who used masks reported 10 percent to 50 percent fewer cold symptoms than the group who did not take any preventative measures.

-The author's purpose for writing this passage was to . .
+The author's purpose for writing this passage was to .